 The replacement of the magnificent Aston Martin DB9 has finally come of age.
-The bloodline is stronger than ever before as British coach building and German power-plant excellence has created an offspring to take on the 21st century hustle.
+The bloodline is stronger than ever before as British coach building and an all new turbocharged V12 has created an offspring to take on the 21st century hustle.
 Ladies and gentlemen we present you the all-new 2018 Aston Martin DB11.

 2018 Aston Martin DB11 V12 Review

-The DB11 gets Mercedes-Benz’s 5.2L twin-turbocharged V12 producing 600 Hp and 700 Nm of torque, that’s a gain of 60 Hp and 80 Nm of torque from its predecessor, the DB9; while also benefitting from 2 extra ratios in the transmission to an 8 speed automatic.
+The DB11 gets an all new 5.2L twin-turbocharged V12 producing 600 Hp and 700 Nm of torque, that’s a gain of 60 Hp and 80 Nm of torque from its predecessor, the DB9; while also benefitting from 2 extra ratios in the transmission to an 8 speed automatic.
+Aston Martin’s head of power-train, Dr. Brian Fitzsimons deserves more than a standing ovation in replacing the 14 year old V12 from the previous DB9.
 The DB11 is longer, wider and gets longer wheelbase than the DB9 and also Aston’s all new aluminum architecture.
 The DB9 remained largely unchanged for almost 14r years and it was time for something more radical.

 The Marek Reichman designed DB11, who happens to be Aston Martin’s Chief Creative Officer as well as a designer, has created some visual treats that separates the D11 from its predecessors with the new roof separated from the body and unique aeroblades in the front.
 Side strakes are now functional and channel air down to the car’s intake ducts.
 The “clam shell” bonnet is lightweight as it’s designed from a single piece of aluminum.
 The old VH architecture is replaced with a more efficient and modern riveted and adhesive bonded aluminum platform soon to be seen on the new Vantage and future Aston Martin’s.